softwarefactory-project/sf-docs/docs/operator/auths.rst

 ==============

-As it is always a pain to deal with login/logout of each component, the SF provides an unified authentication through Gerrit, Storyboard.
+As it is always a pain to deal with login/logout of each component, the SF provides an unified authentication for services such as Gerrit or Storyboard.
 Once you are authenticated on Gerrit you are also logged in on Storyboard.
 A logout from one service logs you out from other services as well.